 Back in 2014, Intel came up with Haswell-E lineup of processors, The Haswell-E series run on X-99 platform and has full support for DDR4.
 The processors released were; Core i7 5820K, 5930K and 5960X.These processors were meant for extreme enthusiasts or people who wanted more than gaming.

 While the 5960X is still considered to be the most powerful of the bunch, the $1,000 price tag is the reason it wasn’t a smart move to add it in the list.

-However, the still capable 5820K that is modestly priced around $410 at the time of writing made its way to our list.
+However, the still capable 5820K that is modestly priced when compared to the competition at the time of writing made its way to our list.
 The processor comes with six cores/twelve threads and is quite capable of delivering fantastic gaming performance.

 The 5820K delivers spectacular gaming performance; perfectly maxing out every game thrown at it while having a dedicated graphics card.
 With that being said, the only downsize of the Haswell-E series is the massive power draw.

 All 3 processors share the same TDP of 140W as opposed to the modest 91W TDP of Skylake and even lower than the TDP of Haswell.

 - Great for prosumers who want more cores and performance.

 - Additional PCI-e lanes for those who want.